 Hongdae is now the epitome of the youth subculture that has been rooted in the minds of the local youths.
-Arts and cultures from the western world have also been influenced here through big brands.
-But, indie designer local-made clothes, street art can be seen in this funky district of Hongdae.
+Arts and cultures from the western world have also been influenced here by big brands.
+But, indie designers local-made clothes and street art can be seen in this funky district of Hongdae.

 What to eat in Hongdae?

-Some of the must-eat foods in Hongdae are Tteokbokki, Samgyetang, Makgeolli, donburi, Bibimbap, Kimchi jiggae.
-You can find delicious foods steaming in the roadside stalls.
-Hongdae also has big restaurants, bars serving these traditional dishes.
+Hongdae’s must-eat foods are Tteokbokki, Samgyetang, Makgeolli, donburi, Bibimbap, and Kimchi jiggae.
+You can find delicious food steaming in roadside stalls.
+Hongdae also has big restaurants, and bars serving these traditional dishes.

-If you want to enjoy some authentic drinks of Korea definitely underground pugs near the Hongik University of Hongdae.
-Tourists from different countries who come here never miss the traditional drink of Makgeolli(Rice beer).
+If you want to enjoy some authentic drinks from Korea definitely underground pugs near the Hongik University of Hongdae.
+Tourists from different countries never miss the traditional drink of Makgeolli(Rice beer).

 If you love spicy foods you will definitely love Kimchi jiggae.
 It is prepared by simmering fermented vegetables(Kimchi), pork belly, seafood, scallions, onions, and diced tofu.
 Kimchi or fermented vegetables are the main ingredients and diced tofu is added mostly.
 Personal preference lets add different items like seafood and pork meat.

 Naengmyeon is a Korean handmade noodle dish made from flour and starch of various ingredients.
 These ingredients are buckwheat, potatoes, sweet potatoes, and arrowroot starch.
 It is served cold with tangy broth, topped with radish, cucumber, and egg.